Part 1. Student Rights

 § 1-110 Policy for the Provision of Reasonable Accommodations for Students with Disabilities

-(a) The following guidelines state the manner in which reasonable accommodations are provided to students with disabilities admitted to study at the University in accordance with the following procedures.
-As the term is used herein, “reasonable accommodations” refer to those academic adjustments, services, and aids that are provided to ensure that otherwise qualified students with disabilities have equal access to University programs and activities.
-Coordination of the University’s efforts in this area is through the Division of Disability Resources and Educational Services (DRES) or the Center for Wounded Veterans in Higher Education (CWVHE), as applicable, coordinates the University’s efforts to provide these reasonable accommodations.
+(a) The University provides reasonable accommodations to students with disabilities admitted to study at the University in accordance with the following procedures.
+As the term is used herein, “reasonable accommodations” refer to those academic adjustments, services, and aids provided to otherwise qualified students with disabilities to facilitate equal access to University programs and activities.
+The Division of Disability Resources and Educational Services (DRES) or the Center for Wounded Veterans in Higher Education (CWVHE), as applicable, coordinates the University’s efforts to provide these reasonable accommodations.
 DRES and CWVHE will consult as necessary to facilitate the processing of requests for reasonable accommodations.

-(b) In general, it is the responsibility of students to make their status as a person with a disability and their need for reasonable accommodations.
-Students with disabilities who are not veterans should direct their requests for reasonable accommodations should be directed to the DRES Student Services Office (333-4603 or email@example.com.
+(b) In general, students are responsible for informing the University of their status as a person with a disability and their need for reasonable accommodations.
+Students with disabilities who are not veterans should direct their requests for reasonable accommodations to the DRES Student Services Office by phone at (217) 333-4603, or email@example.com.
 Student with disabilities who are veterans of the U.S. armed forces should direct their requests for reasonable accommodations to the CWVHE at (217) 300-3515 or firstname.lastname@example.org.
 The applicable unit will determine what is a reasonable accommodation based upon an individual student’s needs.
-Academic accommodations shall be developed in consultation with the faculty member for whose course the accommodations are sought.
-The University may decline requests for accommodations that impose an undue hardship on the campus or that require the fundamental alteration of academic standards, programs, or coursework may be declined.
+For academic accommodations, DRES or CWVHE, as applicable, will consult with the faculty member for whose course the accommodations are sought.
+The University may decline requests for accommodations that impose an undue hardship on the campus or that require the fundamental alteration of academic standards, programs, or coursework.

 (c) In order to be considered for reasonable accommodations, the student must meet the following requirements:

-(d) To help ensure that a student’s accommodations are enacted in a timely manner, the student or prospective student who believes he or she will need accommodations to access University programs and activities must complete the DRES Application for Services and return it as soon as possible.
+(d) To facilitate timely review of a student’s request for reasonable accommodation, the student or prospective student who is requesting accommodations to access University programs and activities must submit a completed Application for Services to DRES or CWVHE, as applicable, as soon as possible.
 Some accommodations, such as interpreter, real-time captioning services, or the conversion of print-based educational materials to alternative accessible formats can require substantial lead time to schedule or prepare.
-Therefore, it is recommended that the student return the DRES Application for Services and discuss accommodation needs with DRES personnel at least six weeks before the accommodations will first be required.
-Such notice will allow the applicant and DRES personnel a reasonable period of time in which to ascertain whether the requirements of sections (c)(2) above have been fulfilled and, if so, to identify and implement the reasonable and effective accommodations that are identified as necessary to afford the student equal access to University educational opportunities, programs, services, and activities in the most integrated setting.
+Therefore, it is recommended that the student return the DRES or CWVHE Application for Services and discuss accommodation needs with DRES or CWVHE personnel at least six weeks before the date on which the student may first require the accommodations.